Groundcovers and Other Ornamentals for Central Texas

 Caladiums: a great choice for shady areas, caladiums come in many beautiful shades from white to red.
 Caladiums are grown from tubers planted every year.
 They will not last through freezing weather.
 A great container plant.

-Carolina Jessamine: this is a vine that acts like a large groundcover.
+Carolina Jessamine: this is a vine that is useful as a groundcover.
 It has glossy green leaves and yellow flowers in early spring.
 It will trail off a fence or a hillside.
 It takes full sun to light shade.

-Cast iron plant: this is a shade loving green foliage plant that takes no care whatsoever and no supplementary water to survive.
+Cast iron plant: this is a shade loving green foliage plant that requires no care and no supplementary water to survive.
 Of course, it does better with an occasional watering.
 It is one of the plants that we can recommend highly for deep shade.

 Coleus: A great shade plant for bed or in containers.
-Even though there are some that say they are able to stand more sun, here in Texas it's still better for them to be in the shade.
+Even though there are some who say coleus are able to stand more sun, here in Texas it's still better for them to be in the shade.
 Plant when all danger of frost is over.

 Cyperus: This plant looks like papyrus.
 It is easy to grow in either sun or shade, it's a drought tolerant, and yet it can take wet areas.
 It has clumping roots that can be used as a soil erosion barrier.

-EnglishIvy: English Ivy is a carefree groundcover, but you must be sure you want it, because it will spread rampantly as long as it gets a little water and can live in mostly shade.
+EnglishIvy: English Ivy is a carefree groundcover, but you must be sure you want it, because it will spread rampantly as long as it gets a little water.
+It can live in mostly shade.

-Liriope : This is a grass that is extremely useful as a border plant or a plant to be placed on slopes to help control erosion.
+Liriope : This is a grass that is extremely useful as a border plant or placed on slopes to help control erosion.
 It is a perennial and will spread every year.
 These plants are so useful that I have hundreds of them in my landscape used as borders around many of my bed and across my slopes.
 They prevent erosion as well as any wall I have ever used.
-And I can be trimmed to a uniform shape for borders or left to grow naturally which will encourage the purple blooms spikes to appear in summer.
-It will grow in any kind of condition and needs only a little water occasionally.
+And it can be trimmed to a uniform shape for borders or left to grow naturally which will encourage the purple bloom spikes to appear in summer.
+It will grow in virtually any kind of condition and needs only a little water occasionally.